 - Contact your county Department of Health and Human Services (DHHS) office to apply for State Emergency Relief (SER) funds if you are at risk of losing your home due to back property taxes, maximum $2,000 lifetime for Home Ownership Services.

 - Do you have any way to increase your income by selling some items of value, taking in a renter, performing part-time work, etc.?

-- You have until March 31, 2021 to pay any 2018 taxes before the county can legally foreclose the property.
+- You have until March 31 of the third year of delinquent taxes to pay any taxes owed before the county can legally foreclose the property.
 If you cannot set up a repayment plan and cannot come up with the money, consider selling the property before it is foreclosed on.
 The real estate market in most Michigan communities is currently very good for sellers.

 Michigan State University Extension has released the Starting Over After Foreclosure toolkit for homeowners who are experiencing or have previously experienced foreclosure.
 This toolkit will equip these individuals and families with tools to help them recover their financial stability, in the case that a recovery of their home is not possible.
 The toolkit is available to download free at the MI Money Health website.

 Michigan State University Extension has more information on the MIMoneyHealth website in addition to free webinars on various money management topics.